eddymj96/dexory-task/dex_ws/src/dex_solution/dex_controller/README.md

 Similar as above the `nav2` stack comes with a goal and progress checker plugin, these were added via the controller parameters.

-## Components

-The Dex Controller the Nav2 reguated

 ## Build Instructions

 ### Building the package

 Ensure you have built the latest docker image in `ade` directory:

 Go to the workspace directory `dex_ws`, to build: